brainlife/app-roiGenerator/README.md

 ## Output

-The main output of this App is a folder called "parc".
-This folder contains nifti images of each ROI requested, the inflated parcellation, and the original t1.
+The main outputs of this App are an inflated parcellation datatype and an roi (niftis) datatype.

 #### Product.json
 The secondary output of this app is `product.json`.
 This file allows web interfaces, DB and API calls on the results of the processing.